 She is listed in the International Who’s Who of World Leadership, USA; the African Women Writers’ Who’s Who; the Top 500 Women in Nigeria; Who’s Who in Nigeria; and the International Authors and Writers Who’s Who, published in Cambridge, UK.

-Professor Catherine Acholonu is the author of over 16 books of various genre.
+Professor Catherine Acholonu was the author of over 16 books of various genre.
 Her latest titles include The Gram Code of African Adam: Stone Books and Cave Libraries, Reconstructing 450,000 Years of Africa's Lost Civilizations (2005); They Lived Before Adam - Pre Historic Origins of the Igbo, The Never-Been-Ruled (2009); The Lost Testament of the Ancestors of Adam: Unearthing Heliopolis/Igbo Ukwu - The celestial City of the Gods of Egypt and India (2010).
-Acholonu is the Director of the Catherine Acholonu Research Center, Abuja (CARC)and the Nigeria Country Ambassaor of the United Nations Forum of Arts and Culture for the Implementation of the Convention to Combat Desertification (UNFAC).
+Acholonu was the Director of the Catherine Acholonu Research Center, Abuja (CARC)and the Nigeria Country Ambassaor of the United Nations Forum of Arts and Culture for the Implementation of the Convention to Combat Desertification (UNFAC).
 One of her titles - They Lived Before Adam - won the USA-based International Book Awards in 2009 in the Multi-cultural non-fiction category.

 Professor Catherine Acholonu's Research Center, based in Abuja, Nigeria was engaged in ground-breaking research on Africa's Pre-History, stone inscriptions, cave art, and linguistic analyses of ancient symbols and communication mediums from the continent.
 Her work has made a very persuasive case for the re-evaluation and possible rewriting of world history to ensure the contributions of the ancestors of indigenous Africans in it.
 Her passing will be sorely missed.